 prescribed treatments

-A resident’s personal Physician provides ongoing medical care.
-Further, Golden Birches has a Provider on call on a 24-hour basis.
+A resident’s personal Physician provides ongoing medical care, and The Birches has a Provider on-call on a 24-hour basis.

-When the need arises, hospitalization arrangements will be made in either our Acute Care Unit at our Blind River site, or another facility.
+If the need arises, hospitalization arrangements are made with our Acute Care Unit at our Blind River site, or with another facility.

 Visiting Residents at The Birches